Vital Farms (NASDAQ:VITL) Rating Increased to Hold at Zacks Investment Research

-Zacks Investment Research upgraded shares of Vital Farms (NASDAQ:VITL – Get Rating) from a sell rating to a hold rating in a report released on Friday morning, Zacks.com reports.
+Vital Farms (NASDAQ:VITL – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report released on Thursday, Zacks.com reports.

 According to Zacks, “Vital Farms Inc. offers a range of produced pasture-raised foods.
 Its product, including shell eggs, butter, hard-boiled eggs, ghee and liquid whole eggs.
 Vital Farms Inc. is based in AUSTIN, Texas. “

-Jason Dale sold 37,568 shares of the firm’s stock in a transaction dated Tuesday, January 18th.
-The shares were sold at an average price of $17.68, for a total value of $664,202.24.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Company insiders own 41.30% of the company’s stock.
+In related news, COO Jason Dale sold 37,568 shares of Vital Farms stock in a transaction on Tuesday, January 18th.
+The shares were sold at an average price of $17.68, for a total transaction of $664,202.24.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+41.30% of the stock is owned by company insiders.

-Large investors have recently modified their holdings of the stock.
-Vanguard Group Inc. raised its holdings in Vital Farms by 4.7% in the 2nd quarter.
-Vanguard Group Inc. now owns 1,657,958 shares of the company’s stock valued at $33,092,000 after acquiring an additional 74,922 shares during the period.
-Geode Capital Management LLC raised its holdings in Vital Farms by 2.3% in the 2nd quarter.
-Geode Capital Management LLC now owns 341,247 shares of the company’s stock valued at $6,811,000 after acquiring an additional 7,715 shares during the period.
-Stifel Financial Corp raised its holdings in Vital Farms by 28.9% in the 2nd quarter.
-Stifel Financial Corp now owns 13,979 shares of the company’s stock valued at $279,000 after acquiring an additional 3,138 shares during the period.
-Northern Trust Corp raised its holdings in Vital Farms by 1.9% in the 2nd quarter.
-Northern Trust Corp now owns 233,234 shares of the company’s stock valued at $4,655,000 after acquiring an additional 4,237 shares during the period.
-Finally, Renaissance Technologies LLC bought a new position in Vital Farms in the 2nd quarter valued at about $950,000.
-Institutional investors and hedge funds own 67.33% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Van ECK Associates Corp bought a new stake in Vital Farms in the fourth quarter valued at $41,000.
+Point72 Hong Kong Ltd increased its position in shares of Vital Farms by 9,958.3% during the third quarter.
+Point72 Hong Kong Ltd now owns 2,414 shares of the company’s stock worth $42,000 after acquiring an additional 2,390 shares in the last quarter.
+Nisa Investment Advisors LLC bought a new stake in shares of Vital Farms during the fourth quarter worth about $42,000.
+Citigroup Inc. increased its position in shares of Vital Farms by 125.9% during the third quarter.
+Citigroup Inc. now owns 3,296 shares of the company’s stock worth $58,000 after acquiring an additional 1,837 shares in the last quarter.
+Finally, Dark Forest Capital Management LP bought a new stake in shares of Vital Farms during the third quarter worth about $62,000.
+67.33% of the stock is owned by hedge funds and other institutional investors.

 Vital Farms Company Profile (Get Rating)